TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

          If set, then the doktypes 3 and 4 (External URLS and Shortcuts) are added to the doktypes being searched.

-         However at this point in time, no pages will be select if they do not have at least one tt\_content record on them!
-That is because the pages and tt\_content (or other) table is joined.
+         However at this point in time, no pages will be selected if they do not have at least one tt\_content record on them!
+That is because the pages and tt\_content (or other) table are joined.
 So there must at least be one occurrence of a tt\_content element on an External URL / Shortcut page for them to show up.

    Default
+         0

 .. container:: table-row